neooriginal/Operon.one/README.md

 npm start
 ```

-## 🚧 Work in Progress

-**Note:** Operon.one is currently under active development.
-Core features are functional, but we're constantly improving and adding new capabilities.
-Expect frequent updates and occasional breaking changes as we work toward a stable release.

 ### 🗺️ Roadmap

-- Enhanced dashboard
 - Mobile application for on-the-go management
-- Extended plugin ecosystem
 - Cloud deployment options
 - General performance improvements and better handling